-StewMac Spool Clamps Item #3715
+StewMac's tool recommendation StewMac Spool Clamps Item #3715

 Assembly clamps with a different twist!
 The simple spool clamp for soundboard and back assembly, made faster and easier with a hardwood handle.
 (After all, glue won't wait forever while you fiddle with wing nuts.)